Field of Dreams (Dubuque County, Iowa): Additional development

 Not long after buying the movie site, Go the Distance Baseball announced plans for a 24-field youth baseball and softball complex known as All-Star Ballpark Heaven.
 The project was initially intended to open in 2014, coinciding with the film's 25th anniversary, but confronted difficulties finding funding and legal action from neighboring property owners, who objected to the commercial re-zoning of the site.
 Additionally, the cost has ballooned from the initially proposed $38 million to more than $70 million; while the Iowa state legislature passed a tax incentive for the project, developers failed to meet deadlines to secure it.

-On September 30, 2021, Go The Distance Baseball announced in a press release that Frank Thomas purchased a controlling interest in Go The Distance Baseball LLC.
+On September 30, 2021, Go the Distance Baseball announced in a press release that Frank Thomas purchased a controlling interest in Go The Distance Baseball LLC.

+In 2023, the field was updated to have an underground stormwater system.

 MLB at Field of Dreams

-Major League Baseball (MLB) planned for a 2020 regular-season game to be held at a temporary facility constructed at a distance of approximately 500 ft in the cornfields.
+Major League Baseball (MLB) planned for a 2020 regular-season game to be held at a temporary facility constructed at a distance of approximately 500 ft in the cornfields, setting the stage for the first MLB game ever played in Iowa.
 The contest was originally scheduled for August 13, 2020, between the Chicago White Sox and New York Yankees.
 Due to the COVID-19 pandemic, the game was rescheduled to August 12, 2021.
 The game resulted in a 9–8 win by the White Sox over the Yankees.
-After the game drew the highest regular season ratings in 16 years, MLB announced it would return the following year for a contest between the Cincinnati Reds and Chicago Cubs.
-However, Frank Thomas later indicated that no game will be played in 2023 because of the upcoming construction that is scheduled to take place on the site, although there is a possibility of MLB resuming the series in future seasons.
+After the game drew the highest regular-season ratings in 16 years, MLB announced it would return the following year for a contest between the Cincinnati Reds and Chicago Cubs.
+However, Frank Thomas later indicated that no game would be played in 2023 because of construction, although there is a possibility of MLB resuming the series in future seasons.

-MLB The Show has delivered an interactive version of the Field of Dreams in MLB The Show 21, including dynamic cornfields that can be placed at will by the user.